 \subsection{Graphical polymatrix games}

-To model the topology of interactions between players, we restrict our attention to a subset normal form games, where the structure of interactions between players can be encoded by a graph of two-player normal form subgames, leading us to consider so-called \emph{graphical polymatrix games} (GPGs)~\cite{Kearns, Yanovskaya, Howson}.
-A simple directed graph is a pair $(V,E)$, where $V=\{1,\dots ,N\}$ is a finite set of \emph{vertices} (representing the players), and $E$ is a set ordered distinct vertex pairs (\emph{edges}), where the first element is called predecessor, and the second is called successor.
-Each vertex $(i,k)$ has an associated two-player normal form game, where only the successor $k$ is assigned payoffs, and they are represented by a matrix $A^{i,k}$ with rows enumerating strategies of player $k$, and columns enumerating strategies of player $i$.
-For a given strategy profile $ s=\{s_i\}_{i} \in \Pi_{i} S_i$ the payoffs for player $k$ in the full game are then determined as the sum
+To model the topology of interactions between players, we restrict our attention to a subset of normal form games, where the structure of interactions between players can be encoded by a graph of two-player normal form subgames, leading us to consider so-called \emph{graphical polymatrix games} (GPGs)~\cite{Kearns, Yanovskaya, Howson}.
+A simple directed graph is a pair $(\mathcal{V},\mathcal{E})$, where $\mathcal{V}=\{1,\dots ,N\}$ is a finite set of \emph{vertices} (representing the players), and $\mathcal{E}$ is a set of ordered vertex pairs (\emph{edges}), where the first element is called the predecessor, and the second is called the successor.
+Each edge $(i,k)$ has an associated two-player normal form game, where only the successor $k$ is assigned payoffs.
+These are represented by a matrix $A^{i,k}$ with rows enumerating the strategies of player $k$, and columns enumerating the strategies of player $i$.
+For a given strategy profile $ s=\{s_i\}_{i} \in \prod_{i} \mathcal{A}_i$, the payoffs for player $k$ in the full game are then determined as the sum

-The payoffs can be extended to mixed strategies in a usual multilinear fashion:
+The payoffs can be extended to mixed strategies in a standard multilinear fashion:

-Note that a situation, where both the successor $k$ and also the predecessor $i$ obtain a reward can be modelled by including both edges $(i,k)$ and $(k,i)$ in the graph.
+A situation where both the successor $k$ and the predecessor $i$ obtain a reward can be modeled by including both edges $(i,k)$ and $(k,i)$ in the graph.

-We say that a simple directed graph is weakly connected, if any two vertices can be connected by a set of edges, where the direction of the edges is not taken into account.
-This is a weaker condition than strong connectedness, where each pair of vertices needs to be connected by a \emph{path}, i.e. a sequence of edges, together with associated vertices, where the successor in one edge needs to be the predecessor in the next one.
-The \emph{indegree} of a vertex, is the amount of edges for which the vertex is the successor (in other words: the number of its predecessors).
-The \emph{outdegree} is the amount of edges, for which the vertex is the predecessor, i.e. the number of its successors.
-A \emph{cycle} is a path, where the predecessor in the first edge is the successor in the last edge.
-For our exposition we shall identify cycles modulo shifts, i.e. if two paths consist of the same edges in shifted order, then they form the same cycle.
+We say that a simple directed graph is weakly connected if any two vertices can be connected by a set of edges, where the direction of the edges is not considered.
+This is a weaker condition than strong connectedness, where each pair of vertices must be connected by a \emph{path} (i.e., a sequence of edges together with associated vertices, where the successor in one edge is the predecessor in the next).
+The \emph{indegree} of a vertex is the number of edges for which the vertex is the successor (i.e., the number of predecessors).
+The \emph{outdegree} is the number of edges for which the vertex is the predecessor (i.e. the number of successors).
+A \emph{cycle} is a path where the predecessor in the first edge is the successor in the last edge.
+For our exposition we identify cycles modulo shifts, i.e., if two paths consist of the same edges in shifted order, then they form the same cycle.
 In this paper we consider two types of weakly connected GPGs: